-In the newest installment of the "Star Wars" saga, "Star Wars: The Force Awakens," an evil military junta called the First Order has risen from the ruins of the Galactic Empire, and is waging war against with a particularly frightening new weapon.
+In "Star Wars: The Force Awakens," an evil military junta called the First Order has risen from the ruins of the Galactic Empire, and is waging war against with a particularly frightening new weapon.
 Starkiller Base, as it's called, is an icy planet that's essentially been converted into a giant ray gun, capable of obliterating an entire distant solar system with a single shot.

-As you can see, the bad guys have upped their game considerably since the first "Star Wars" movie, in which the Empire's ultimate weapon was the Death Star, a moon-sized space station with the ability to destroy a planet.
+The bad guys upped their game considerably since the first "Star Wars" movie, in which the Empire's ultimate weapon was the Death Star, a moon-sized space station with the ability to destroy a planet.

 When the beam comes out at the other end of hyperspace, those in its path are doomed.
 The Starkiller's beam is "able to sterilize the worlds of a distant star system with a single shot," we're told.